How do you calculate overtime pay in Washington?

 Can an Employee Choose Compensatory Time Instead of Overtime in Washington?

-In Washington, only public employees can choose compensatory time instead of overtime pay.
+Only public employees can choose compensatory time instead of overtime pay in Washington.
 This is known as ‘comp time’, ‘time off’, or ‘exchange time.’
 Employers must credit this time off at a rate of at least 1.5 hours for each hour of overtime worked.

 Employees can request compensatory or exchange time, but they cannot be forced to take it.